hci-au-dk/whiteboard-camera/README-DEV.md

 ```
 $ sudo apt-get screen
 $ screen -S name_of_your_session # the name can be whatever you like
-$ python button-setup.py & # if you have a button and want it to be connected - you'll want this to be run in the background
+$ sudo python button-setup.py & # if you have a button and want it to be connected - you'll want this to be run in the background
-$ python discontinuityboard.py # you should be able to connect to this server now!
+$ python camera.py # you should be able to connect to this server now!
 ```

 To leave your `screen` session and keep your server running, `Ctrl-a d`.
 You can reattach with the command `screen -r` to see the processes you left running.
 To see all your screen sessions `screen -ls\